arungudelli/angularjswiki/content/angular/angular-date-pipe-formatting-date-times-in-angular-with-examples/index.md

 In addition to the date format we can pass timezone as a parameter to date pipe to display date in particular timezone.

-The timezone paramter can be timezone offset ('0530') or standard UTC/GMT (IST) or continental US timezone abbreviation.
+The timezone parameter can be timezone offset ('0530') or standard UTC/GMT (IST) or continental US timezone abbreviation.

 For example to display to time in IST timezone